Villanova Wildcats: Football

-The Wildcats compete in the Coastal Athletic Association and are coached by Mark Ferrente, 2nd season 5–6, who in 2017 succeeded Andy Talley the most successful football coach in school history with over 225 victories and one National championship.
+The Wildcats compete in the Patriot League and are coached by Mark Ferrente, who in 2017 succeeded Andy Talley the most successful football coach in school history with over 225 victories and one National championship.

 Since moving to I-AA, Villanova has made 12 appearances in the I-AA/FCS playoffs making trips to the NCAA Semifinal in 2002 and 2010 and winning the 2009 FCS National Championship.
 The Wildcats played in the NCAA Division I Football Championship game on December 18, 2009, against the Montana Grizzlies.
 The Wildcats beat the Grizzlies 23–21 to win their first NCAA Division I-AA National Championship.
+In 2025 the Wildcats went to the FCS Semifinals, and in 2026 the Wildcats moved from the Coastal Athletic Association to the Patriot League.

 Villanova played in bowl games following the 1936, 1947, 1948, 1961, and 1962 college football seasons.
 After 87 seasons, the board of trustees voted to drop football in April 1981 due to financial losses and poor attendance.
 In April, 1984, the board of trustees agreed to reinstate football at the Division I-AA, now FBS level as a 65-scholarship program and named Andy Talley as head coach.
 The restored program began competing in 1985 at the Division III level and returned to full Division I-AA (now Division I FCS) level during the 1988 season.

 Villanova football has sent 36 players to the NFL over the years, including Hall of Fame defensive end Howie Long, formerly of the Oakland Raiders, and All-Pro running back Brian Westbrook of the Philadelphia Eagles.

 Villanova plays its archrival the Delaware Fightin' Blue Hens in the "Battle of the Blue".
 Villanova leads the all-time series which was first played in 1895 by the margin of 23–21–1.

 The Wildcats have a current series where they play the Temple Owls for the Philadelphia "Mayor's Cup".
 Villanova won the inaugural game in September 2009 but dropped the next three games to the FBS school.
 Villanova still leads the all-time series that started in 1928 by the margin of 16–15–2.
 In recent seasons the Wildcats also play the Penn Quakers with many of the games held at historic Franklin Field.
 Villanova has an 11–6 lead in the series first played in 1905 and most recently in 2015.